orxfun/orx-parallel/docs/wasm_tutorial/vanilla/src/03-frontend-app.md

 });
 ```

 The plugin compiles the sibling bindings crate and writes generated files to `pkg`.

-The two server headers enable `SharedArrayBuffer`, which is required by threaded WebAssembly. `worker.format` makes the generated worker an ES module.
+The two server headers enable `SharedArrayBuffer`, which is required by threaded WebAssembly.

+`worker.format` makes the generated worker an ES module.

 ## Page markup

+Create `par_wasm/app/index.html`:

 Save this as `index.html`: